Table of Contents

 The state of VC funding is undoubtedly complex.
 The goal of this data is to shed some light on funding medians and averages in 2019 that aren’t necessarily represented in large-scale funding reports.

-Whether you want to learn more about startups, you’re a founder who’s working to become the next unicorn or part of a company that’s preparing for Series A funding, there are undoubtedly many things to consider.
+Whether you want to learn more about startups, you’re a founder who’s working to become the next unicorn or part of a company that’s preparing for funding, there are undoubtedly many things to consider.
 From hiring directors and officers to crafting your next pitch deck, it’s important to stay up to date on trends in the VC ecosystem.
-Embroker’s here to make sure you cover your bases with the right insurance policy for your business.
+Embroker’s here to make sure you cover your bases with the right startup insurance policy for your business.